Interview with Piotr Deadi Dedel by Iva Kanceska 16/02/2012

 Q: Do you get caught up in the meaning of your paintings or

-tattoos, or do you keep that separate?
+tattoos, or you keep that separate?

 A: Of course the more meaning, the better!
 Although, in reality I